What is Zocor?

 The U.S. Food and Drug Administration (FDA) has warned not to use high dosages of Zocor.
 The FDA defines a high dosage of Zocor as 80 milligrams, and though patients who have taken Zocor at 80 milligrams per day, for at least one year, without any Zocor side effects have been allowed to continue to do so, their risk for Zocor side effects is substantially larger.

 Common side effects related to taking Zocor include:

 - Muscle cramping

 Severe Zocor Side Effects

-- Rhabdomyolysis, or the disintegration of muscle fibers into the bloodstream that clogs the kidneys
+- Rhabdomyolysis, or degradation and release of muscle fibers into the patient’s bloodstream

 - Kidney failure

-Zocor has undergone numerous safety updates by the U.S. Food and Drug Administration (FDA).
-In June of 2011, the FDA first changed their regulations regarding high-dosage Zocor patients taking doses of 80 milligrams.
-The FDA warned that the high dosage of Zocor was linked to an increased risk of muscle injury.
+Since its approval, Zocor has been subject to a number of safety updates by the U.S. Food and Drug Administration (FDA).
+In June of 2011, the FDA changed their recommendations regarding dosing instructions for Zocor.
+The FDA warned that high dosage of Zocor was linked to an increased risk of muscle injury.

-In March of 2012, the FDA changed safety regulations again.
-The FDA warned of elevated blood sugar levels as a result of taking statins.
+In March of 2012, the FDA added additional safety information including a warning of elevated blood sugar levels as a result of taking statins.
 The heightened blood sugar levels caused by Zocor and other statins increased the risk of type 2 diabetes.
 The FDA also noted reports of memory loss, confusion, and liver injury as a result of statin prescription use.

 Zocor in Pregnant and Breastfeeding Women